armeetj/compiler/README.md

 ## Assignment 6

 - see CHECKLIST.md
-- works on macs, need to change any long long to just long in runtime.c to run on linux (no idea why)
+- works on macs, need to change any (%lld) long long to just (%ld) long in runtime.c to run on linux (no idea why)